sirmurphalot/sirmurphalot.github.io/index.md

 </p>
 <p>
     <h3>Teaching</h3>
     This semester, I am assisting with UNC's Machine Learning class in the Statistics and Operations Research Department.
 My office hours are Tuesdays from 9:30am-10:30am, and Fridays from 10:30am-11:30am in Hanes B46.
+While I am very responsive to emails, I prefer to answer most questions on content in person since I believe it more effective for both my time and the time of my students.
 </p>
     <p>
     <h3>Recent News</h3>